 Welcome Threshold Tender

 Grief // Community // Liberation

-These unprecedented times are calling us to be compassionate, fierce, loving, honest, and raw.
-I work with soul to hold people and groups in the dark and difficult places, including grief, conflict, collapse, and injustice.
-I listen to and honor the most marginalized parts of ourselves, organizations, and communities.
-My work focuses on people-making (leaders, elders, adulthood), place-making (animism, eco-mysticism), purpose-making (finding meaning), community-making (relationships, connection), and culture-making (what kind of world do we want to live in?).
+These evolutionary times are calling us to be fierce, creative, and connected.
+I work with soul to lovingly support people and groups in the dark and difficult places, including grief, conflict, collapse, and injustice.
+I listen to and honor the most vulnerable parts of ourselves, organizations, and communities.
+All of my work revolves around cultivating community, experiencing pleasure and grief, dispelling the myth of individualism, and connecting with the more-than.
 If this calls to you, WELCOME, LET’S DEEPEN TOGETHER.

-Oh, also, in my life and work, I’m deeply committed to creating spaces of equity and liberation for all people, particularly people with oppressed identities.
+Oh, also, in my life and work, I’m committed to creating spaces of equity and liberation for all people, particularly people with oppressed identities.
 This entails continually dismantling systems of oppression (within and outside of me), including the delusions of white supremacy + human supremacy.
-If justice (with a dose of love) and collective liberation isn’t your thing, I likely won’t be either.
+If justice (with doses of love), abolitionism, and collective liberation isn’t your thing, I likely won’t be either.

 When my brother, Brett, died I was ten years old.
 Old enough to understand something horrible had happened.
 Old enough to have my world turned upside down.
 Old enough to miss him for the rest of my life.
 Yet, young enough to be shielded from the practicalities of death such as arranging a funeral, contacting family and friends, and managing his estate.
 After my sister, Ivy, died this > MORE

 "We have to practice something new, ask different questions, access again our curiosity about each other as a species. ”adrienne maree brown